-Attend CORE Mods 1-4
+Attend CORE Modules 1-6.

 During Phase 2, the specialist is adjusting to the pace of their workload and their supervisor continues to assist with their overall development, especially related to interviewing.
 This process is designed to occur over a 90 day period.
 In addition, a coaching plan is created by the supervisor and the specialist.
-See Specialist Certification Handbook for further details.

 Please see the CORE Companion Guide for Coaching Plan examples and specific requirements for Phase 2.
 Observation tools and the Certification Document are linked below.